-The proposed code change would slightly modify the exception for additions that allows the extension of existing wood-framed wall to retain the dimensions of the existing walls.
+The proposed code change slightly modifies the exception for additions that allows the extension of existing wood-framed wall to retain the dimensions of the existing walls.
 The required cavity insulation for 2x6 framing would increase from R-19 to R-21.